Interview

 that nobody knows what is actually good anymore.
 So if there is no

 standard and no technique, well, I guess anyone can do it.
-So the schools
+So the

-have become flooded with people who would obviously rather be sipping wine
+have become flooded with people who would obviously rather be sipping

 at their gallery opening than sitting behind a desk selling insurance.